chrstnbwnkl/gima_m_6/README.md

 # gima_m_6
-This is our repository for GIMA Module 6!
+This is our repository for GIMA Module 6 group 9!